IntersectMBO/cardano-haskell-packages/README.md

 - Checks that the timestamps in the git repository are monotonically increasing through commits.
 Along with requiring linear history, this ensures that package repository that we build is always an extension of the previous one.
 - Builds the package repository from the metadata using `foliage`.
-- Builds a small set of packages using the newly built repository, to flush out any build issues.
+- Builds a small set of packages using the newly built repository.
     - We build with all the major GHC versions we expect to be in use.
     - At the moment we don't build all the packages in the repository, only the latest versions of a fixed set.
+- Builds any newly added packages using the newly built repository.
 - If on the master branch, deploys the package repository to the `repo` branch, along with some static web content.

 ## Creating a repository like CHaP